 — Nick Cave & The Bad Seeds, “Nature Boy”

-Dahm’s unique approach to creative strategically uncovers the core of a brand’s identity by developing, or extracting, its codes and positioning them as a connective tissue that binds all of the brand’s visual and written communications.
+Dahm’s approach to creative is poetic, fresh, singular and strategically uncovers the core of a brand’s essence by developing, or extracting, its codes and positioning them as the connective tissue that binds all visual and written communications.
+Dahm’s background in writing and storytelling adds a depth to her visual creative work.

 —